Jimmy-Z/mint/README.md

 nowadays virtually all traffic on the Internet is TLS already, there's no point in wrapping them in TLS (or whatever) again.

-handshake and a couple following packets are encrypted, for obfuscation. after that, it's just plain TCP.
+handshake and a couple following packets are _encrypted_, for obfuscation. after that, it's just plain TCP.

 in an eye-balling test, it consumes about 1/3 CPU compared to stunnel under the same load.